vsrinivas/fuchsia/examples/media/media_player/README.md

 # Media Player Example App

-This directory contains an application that uses apps/media and apps/mozart to create a media player.
+This directory contains an application that uses media and mozart to create a media player.

 ## USAGE